There are three common ways to light a scene

 Also called deferred shading

-Pass 1: instead of a color buffer, the data needed to compute colors
+Pass 1: instead of a color buffer, the data needed to compute colors are stored in several G-buffers

-that we end up with just one position, normal, and material per
+. filtered by the depth buffer so that we end up with just one position, normal, and material per pixel.

 Pass 2: iterate over the G-buffers, computing one color per pixel (not per fragment like forward rendering does).